crosspath/auzon/README.md

 bin/rails g auzon:init
 ```

+This command:

+1. Adds application configuration for domains.
-This command creates directory `domains` in project root for your domain (business logic) files.
+2. Creates directory `domains` in project root for your domain (business logic) files.
+3. Creates example files for "base" files (model, serializer, etc).

 Also you may use these generators:

 1. Create directory with typical structure for a domain.

     ```shell
-    bin/rails g auzon:domain ...
+    bin/rails g auzon:domain NAME ...
     ```

-    You may input more than one domain name.
-Domain name should be given with underscores if needed.
+    You may input more than one domain name (here: NAME).
+Domain name should be given with
+    underscores if needed.

     Example: